 Without enough estrogen in the system, the acid balance in the vagina gets disrupted and it becomes more fragile, less elastic, and easily injured.
 There are several causes behind vulvovaginal atrophy.

-The list of causes behind vaginal atrophy include:
+The list of causes behind vaginal atrophy includes:

-- Breastfeeding can cause a decline in the estrogen level and lead to vaginal atrophy.
+- Breastfeeding can cause a decline in estrogen level and lead to vaginal atrophy.

 - Surgical menopause.

 - If the woman has a history of breast cancer or any other hormonally sensitive cancer.

 - If pelvic radiation therapy is taken for cancer treatment.